MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

 ### How to Run the Default Example

-To run the example, follow the procedures :
+To run the example, please follow the procedures :

-1. Change directory to the file `examples/`
+1. Change the directory to the file `examples/`

 ```bash
 cd examples